docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/externalobject-object.rst

 The name of the library is case sensitive in UNIX. arg1...argn

 Optional.
-Any number of arguments to pass to the library’s initialization routine.
+Any number of arguments to pass to the library's initialization routine.

 For example:
 var mylib = new ExternalObject( "lib:myLibrary" );